-However, 2021 is looking more favorable in terms of eSports revenue growth.
-Newzoo predicts yearly revenues to reach $1084.1 million, representing year-on-year growth of 14.5%.
-They believe that China will generate more than a third of worldwide eSports revenues.
+However, 2021 looked more favorable in terms of eSports revenue growth.
+Newzoo predicted yearly revenues to reach $1084.1 million, representing year-on-year growth of 14.5%.
+In addition, they believed that China would generate more than a third of worldwide eSports revenues.

 Games Live Streaming Audience

-Newzoo has added additional information in this year's report on games live streaming.
+Newzoo has added additional information in the 2021 report on games live streaming.
 The platforms differ across the world, but the main ones in the west are Twitch and YouTube Live.
-Gaming livestreaming is now highly popular in China on streaming platforms such as Douyu, Huya, Zhangi, Huomao, and PandaTV.
+Gaming livestreaming is now highly popular in China on streaming platforms such as Douyin, Huya, Zhangi, Huomao, and PandaTV.

 The gaming livestreaming audiences for 2019 and 2020 were 593.2 million and 662.7 million, respectively.
 The 11.7% growth over 2020 was caused by the increased time spent at home and social distancing requirements during the pandemic.

 China is now a mature market.
-However, Newzoo still predicts that their gaming livestreaming audience will grow from 185.5 million in 2020 to 214.3 million in 2024.
+However, Newzoo still predicts that China's gaming livestreaming audience will grow from 185.5 million in 2020 to 214.3 million in 2024.

 They also expect double-digit growth rates in many developing countries, with the predicted CAGR for the following regions through to 2024 expected to be: Latin America (+14.0%), Middle East and Africa (+15.1%), Central Southern Asia (+14.8%), and Southeast Asia (+14.8%).

 Spanish and Portuguese live broadcasts experienced the most significant growth in 2020.
-They are now the second and third most used languages in livestreaming, after English.
+After English, they are now the second and third most used languages in livestreaming.
 Spanish streams grew by 369% to 1.4 billion hours watched, and Portuguese by 189% to 1.1 billion hours watched.

 eSports Awareness is Increasing

 One of the main reasons there has been growth in eSports viewership is that more people are learning about it.
 There has been a tremendous rise in awareness of the eSports industry since 2015.
-Back then, there were slightly more than 800,000 people who had heard about it.
+There were slightly more than 800,000 people who had heard about it back then.
 These numbers soon changed, and by the following year, more than a billion people had learned about eSports.

-These numbers continued to increase in the following years, by a few hundred thousand annually.
+These numbers continued to increase by a few hundred thousand annually in the following years.
 By 2017, eSports awareness had risen to 1.28 billion before reaching 1.43 billion in 2018 and 1.8 billion in 2019.
 According to Newzoo predictions, global awareness of eSports was expected to rise to 2.0 billion in 2020, including 530.4 million Chinese.
-Unfortunately, Newzoo doesn't appear to have publicly released more recent data.
+Unfortunately, Newzoo doesn't appear to have publicly released more recent data regarding this.